-Jaciel Cordoba co-anchors 69 News at Sunrise, alongside Eve Tannery, and anchors 69 News at Noon.
+Jaciel Cordoba co-anchors 69 News at Sunrise, alongside Eve Russo, and anchors 69 News at Noon.
 He also anchors a synopsis of Lehigh Valley news on CNN Headline News and a netcast for the WFMZ-TV Website.
 He joined the 69 News Team in July 2003.

 In 2008, Easton's Mayor proclaimed February 24th Jaciel Cordoba Day in recognition of the positive example he sets for area children and teens.